YufenLin/housing_prices_project/README.md

-# housing_prices_project
-project 2: Housing prices in King County in 2018
+# Housing prices in King County in 2018

 This project offers an updated estimate of the number of Opportunity Youth in South King County using the 2017 5-year American Community Survey [(ACS)](https://www.census.gov/programs-surveys/acs/about.html) Public Use Microdata Survey [(PUMS)](https://www.census.gov/programs-surveys/acs/technical-documentation/pums.html).